-- to work with the guidance provided in the SEND Code of Practice, 2014 - offer admission to a child, regardless of any special educational need or disability - use our 'best endeavours' to provide children with the support and provision they may require, which is additional, to achieve their best and become confident individuals - ensure that the needs of children with SEND are identified, assessed, provided for and regularly reviewed - ensure that the children with SEND have every opportunity to achieve success and make good progress - ensure that all children have the greatest possible access to a broad, balanced and relevant education, including an appropriate curriculum for the Early Years Foundation Stage and the National Curriculum and provide a flexible approach to teaching and learning - provide equal opportunities, where reasonable adjustments are made for children with SEND so that they can engage in the activities of the school alongside other children who do not have SEND promoting successful and effective learning for all pupils - develop an inclusive culture for a wide variety of needs, which is about building a secure, accepting, collaborative and stimulating community where everyone feels valued - work in collaboration with parent/carer through every stage of the special needs provision, involving them in discussions relating to their child's SEND and provision at least once every term - involve all children in the process of target setting and steps forward - utilise the experience of school staff to meet a child's needs and continue to provide targeted professional development - share ideas, experience and expertise within the school as well as maintaining a cooperative and productive partnership with outside agencies to ensure a multiprofessional approach to meeting the needs of all children - celebrate talents, strengths and achievements.
+- to work with the guidance provided in the SEND Code of Practice, 2014 - use our 'best endeavours' to provide children with the support and provision they may require, which is additional, to achieve their best and become confident individuals - ensure that the needs of children with SEND are identified, assessed, provided for and regularly reviewed - ensure that the children with SEND have every opportunity to achieve success and make good progress - ensure that all children have the greatest possible access to a broad, balanced and relevant education, including an appropriate curriculum for the Early Years Foundation Stage and the National Curriculum and provide a flexible approach to teaching and learning - provide equal opportunities, where reasonable adjustments are made for children with SEND so that they can engage in the activities of the school alongside other children who do not have SEND promoting successful and effective learning for all pupils - develop an inclusive culture for a wide variety of needs, which is about building a secure, accepting, collaborative and stimulating community where everyone feels valued - work in collaboration with parent/carer through every stage of the special needs provision, involving them in discussions relating to their child's SEND and provision at least once every term - involve all children in the process of target setting and steps forward - utilise the experience of school staff to meet a child's needs and continue to provide targeted professional development - share ideas, experience and expertise within the school as well as maintaining a cooperative and productive partnership with outside agencies to ensure a multi-professional approach to meeting the needs of all children - celebrate talents, strengths and achievements. - consider the needs of the whole child or young person and not just their special educational needs when they make an application for a place in our school.
+If you would like a place at our school for a child with a statement of Special Educational Needs /Education, Health and Care plan (EHCP), this can be considered during the annual review process and/or during the admissions process.
+If you would like a place for any other child with special educational needs, you should apply as normal, and your application will be considered in the same way as applications from children without special educational needs.
+See our Admissions Policy for further information.